AbbasKagdi/libmanpy/README.md

 # libmanpy

+Dependency
+Python : 3.6.0
+Mysql: 5.5

 Python terminal based Library Management system with MySQL Database

 This program is based on mysql.